Controlling Anger Before it Controls You

 Who’s controlling who?

 Have you found yourself in a place where you have done something you were not proud of?
 Said something you did not mean?
-Hurt someone you deeply carried about?
-Lashed out at yourself?
+Hurt someone you deeply cared about?
+Lashed out at yourself or someone else?
 Retaliated against another?
 Find yourself hostile and cynical toward others and society?
 Are you chronically irritable and grumpy?
-Or, maybe it’s just a low tolerance for frustration or withdrawing oneself from people, places, and things?
-Often times it feels like being at the mercy of an uncontrollable sleeping giant where any and everything has the potential to trigger the emotional response.
+Or, maybe it’s just a low tolerance for frustration or withdrawing oneself from people, places, and/or things?
+Often times it feels like being at the mercy of an uncontrollable sleeping giant where any and everything has the potential to trigger an emotional response.

 “Awareness” – Controlling the Sleeping Giant

-Who’s controlling who?
 There is a necessary awareness that must take place in order to take back the rightful control of one’s emotions.
 The tricky part is in the identification of internal and external triggers.
 There is often an emotional root that has been left invalidated and malnourished that breeds a less than desirable emotional response.
 Instinctually we have a natural behavioral response pattern of reacting aggressively.
 How do you temper a natural learned response?
-Identify the triggers and incorporate an alternative behavior when responding.
+The key is to identify the triggers and incorporate an alternative behavior when responding.
 For every action there is a reaction, right?
 Are you ready to experience the healing and sense of peace that accompanies an effective “healthy” reaction?

 Healing and Restoration